Experience the Natural Beauty

 of the Sebago Region

 We invite you to enjoy these diverse landscapes through a range of outdoor activities.
 Recreational opportunities vary by preserve, but include hiking, mountain biking, dog walking, bird watching, kayaking, snowshoeing, cross-country skiing, snowmobiling, hunting, and fishing.
 Many have child-friendly loops and several have universally accessible trails.
-Please see links below for property-specific information and visit the LELT, WFLT and LEA events pages for organized activities offered on these unique properties year round.
+Please see links below for property-specific information and visit the LEA, LELT, MLT, and WFLT events pages for organized activities offered on these unique properties year round.